ChiefDennis/chiefdennis.github.io/content/posts/Offsec_Internal/index.en.md

 Where the parameters mean:

--   S: Escaneo SYN
+-   sS: Escaneo SYN
--   5: Using NMAP Timing Template 5
+-   T5: Using NMAP Timing Template 5
--   vv: Triple verbose for NMAP to display a lot of information
+-   vvv: Triple verbose for NMAP to display a lot of information
--   -: All ports are scanned
+-   p-: All ports are scanned
--   n: Skip host discovery
+-   Pn: Skip host discovery
--   gG: Formato Grep
+-   oG: Formato Grep

 The result is as follows: